yuhr/routets/README.md

 - Cannot contain slashes
 - Cannot start or end with dots

-These are by design and will never be lifted. `routets` is made with the principle of least surprise; suffixes are technically required to avoid ugly special-casing of route names like `index`.
-You must be freely able to use _any_ route name for your own purpose.
+These are by design and will never be lifted. `routets` is made with the principle of least surprise; suffixes are technically required to avoid the ugly special-casing of route names like `index`.
+You must be freely able to use _any_ route name for your own purpose, including the empty string.

 ## Deploying to Deno Deploy

 `routets` uses dynamic imports to discover routes.
 This works well locally, but can be a problem if you want to get it to work with environments that don't support dynamic imports, such as [Deno Deploy](https://github.com/denoland/deploy_feedback/issues/1).

-For this use case, by default the `routets` CLI and the `Router` constructor do generate a server module `serve.gen.ts` that statically imports routes.
+For this use case, by default the `routets` CLI generates a server module `serve.gen.ts` that statically imports routes.
 This module can directly be used as the entrypoint for Deno Deploy.

-You can disable this behavior by `--no-write` option when using the CLI and by `write` option when using the `Router` constructor.
+You can disable this behavior by `--no-write` option.

 ## Difference from `fsrouter`

 There exists a similar package [`fsrouter`](https://deno.land/x/fsrouter) which has quite the same UX overall, but slightly different in:

 - Suffix namespacing. `routets` uses namespaced filenames e.g. `greet.route.ts`, while `fsrouter` is just `greet.ts`.
+Most notably, Deno doesn't recognize a file named `.ts` to be a TypeScript module, so the absence of suffix necessitates the `index` special-casing. `routets` simply allows the empty route name i.e. `.route.ts`.
 - Dynamic routing syntax. `routets` uses [URL Pattern API](https://developer.mozilla.org/en-US/docs/Web/API/URL_Pattern_API) e.g. `:id.route.ts`, while `fsrouter` uses the [bracket syntax](https://github.com/justinawrey/fsrouter#dynamic-routes) e.g. `[id].ts`.
 Also, `routets` doesn't support [typed dynamic routes](https://github.com/justinawrey/fsrouter#typed-dynamic-routes).
 - JavaScript file extensions. `routets` doesn't allow `js` or `jsx`, while `fsrouter` does.